ptr727/NxWitness/README.md

 ### Introduction

 I ran DW Spectrum in my home lab on an Ubuntu Virtual Machine, and was looking for a way to run it in Docker.
-Nx Witness provided no support for Docker, but I did find the [The Home Repot NxWitness](https://github.com/thehomerepot/nxwitness) project, that inspired me to create this project.
+At the time Network Optix provided no support for Docker, but I did find the [The Home Repot NxWitness](https://github.com/thehomerepot/nxwitness) project, that inspired me to create this project.
 I started with individual repositories for Nx Witness, Nx Meta, and DW Spectrum, but that soon became cumbersome with lots of duplication, and I combined all product flavors into this one project.

-As of recent Network Optix does provide [Experimental Docker Support](https://support.networkoptix.com/hc/en-us/articles/360037973573-How-to-run-Nx-Server-in-Docker), and they publish a [docker project](https://github.com/networkoptix/nxvms-docker), but they do not publish container images.
+Today Network Optix supports [Docker](https://support.networkoptix.com/hc/en-us/articles/360037973573-Docker), and they publish [build scripts](https://github.com/networkoptix/nxvms-docker), but they do not publish container images.

-The biggest outstanding challenges with running in docker are hardware bound licensing and lack of admin defined storage locations, see the [Network Optix and Docker](#network-optix-and-docker) section for details.

 ### Products